 Falling in love with your newborn

-The most important thing a mother and father can do for newborn development is to make bub feel that he or she is in safe and loving hands.
+The most important thing a mother and father can do for newborn development is to make sure your baby feels that he or she is in safe and loving hands.
 Letting your baby know through your voice, touch, and attentiveness to their needs that they can trust you to always care for them helps build a bond that should last a lifetime.

-In the section on newborn bonding, Huggies gives you some tips for connecting with your baby.
+In the section on newborn bonding, Huggies gives you some tips for connecting with your baby after the end of your pregnancy.
 To some new parents these tips may seem obvious but sometimes with a newborn, it’s easy to believe they don’t need be loved up lots, as they’re not yet responsive to cuddles and kisses.
 Don’t be fooled or disappointed by their apparent newborn aloofness: they are very aware of you, your voice and your smell.
 As time goes by the relationship starts to flow both ways and you’ll be rewarded with looks, smiles, gazing and little pats and touches.
 Learning how to express their love for you is all part and parcel of newborn development.

 Conversely, don’t be too alarmed if you don’t bond intensely and instantly with your newborn.
 Sure, some parents bond immediately, but for many others it takes time and persistence.
 Parent-baby bonding is a complicated process and there is no magic formula.
 But true bonding builds with everyday care giving, as is proven by parents’ close attachments to adopted children and to babies who were separated from them for medical reasons.